nationalarchives/tna-discovery-rebrand-script/README.md

 ## If a view isn't namespaced

-See the classAdder.js file to temporarily add a namespaced class to the pages.
-We will then add this namespaced class into the view when on Windows.
+If there is a page without a unique class and you need to target something specific, we will add a namespaced class to it when we implement this CSS into the Discovery Environment.
+To mimic adding a namespaced class to a page, see the classAdder.js file to temporarily add a namespaced class to the pages.